 White shrimp are highly fecund and can grow fairly quickly, allowing them to rebound quickly from unfavorable environmental conditions such as extreme cold weather.
 The population levels of white shrimp, which are particularly abundant in the Gulf of Mexico, are high and overfishing is not occurring, according to the National Marine Fisheries Service.
 They thrive in marshy, estuary-filled areas and are found higher in the water column than brown and pink shrimp.

 Although fishermen use a variety of gear to catch white shrimp, the otter trawl is the most common.
 Since this gear is meant to maximize contact with the ocean bottom, it can harm marine organisms, damage the seafloor, disturb sediment, lower sea grass production, and cause an increase in algal blooms.
-Trawling also occurs in the same areas annually, according to the Blue Ocean Institute.
+Trawling also occurs in the same areas annually.
 Overall, the effects of trawling on the habitat are a moderate concern in this fishery.

 Thousands of sea turtles are caught in shrimp trawls annually in the U.S. Atlantic and Gulf of Mexico.
 Since shrimping trawlers interact with sea turtles so much, U.S. shrimpers are required to have turtle extruder devices (TEDs).
 Compliance varies but is good in the southeast Atlantic coast shrimp fishery, according to the Environmental Defense Fund.
 The white shrimp fishery also contributes to mortality in Gulf of Mexico red snapper, which has been overfished for decades.
 Other species of concern include endangered smalltooth sawfish, endangered Atlantic sturgeon and overfished blacknosed shark.